manojavya/Optomizer/README.md

 Then run <pre> ```java -jar <filename> ``` </pre> (type the download name in place of filename)

-The "Optomizer.jar" will be located in the release section or you may fork this repository and get the jar file, most of the jar files are in `src/bin-dd-mm-yy/` or in `src/`.
+The "Optomizervx.x.x.jar" will be located in the release section or you may fork this repository and get the jar file, most of the jar files are in `src/bin-dd-mm-yy/` or in `src/`.

-# Java
-V1.0.0 and V2.0.0beta use Java 24 (Class version is 68).
-## v3.3.0 Requires Java 21!!

-# Why to not use `sudo`?
+# Do not use `sudo`!
 This application uses flatlaf UI form v3.20 onwards, any java Swing UI will break if `sudo` is used instead of that we use GUI popups like `pkexec` and `oascript`.

 # How to Use?